MarioIvancic/systime/README.md

 # System time tick

-The systime library is infrastructure for time measurement on small embedded systems.Systime must have access to some time source.
-It can be free running timer or variable incremented in periodic interrupt.
+The systime library is infrastructure for time measurement on small embedded systems.
+Systime must have access to some time source.
+It can be free running timer or a variable incremented in periodic interrupt.

 ### Implemented functions